-\textbf{Open challenges:} While 4D Spatio-Temporal scene graphs are naturally more suited to describe structural relations and semantics, they are more complex than the unstructured counterparts.
-Additional effort is needed to curate 4D data that are compatible with such representations.
-One would also need specific learning algorithms to work with such representations~\cite{ICCV11STGraph, STGCN, InteractionNetworks}.
-As a result, it is often harder to achieve the same level of geometric fidelity and temporal granularity, compared to unstructured 4D representations.
+\textbf{Open Challenges:} While 4D Spatio-Temporal scene graphs naturally describe structural relations and semantics better, they are more complex than the unstructured counterparts.
+Curating compatible 4D data and developing specific learning algorithms for such representation also require significant efforts ~\cite{ICCV11STGraph, STGCN, InteractionNetworks}.
+Consequently, achieving comparable geometric fidelity and temporal granularity to unstructured 4D representations remains challenging.
 Connecting such 4D graphs as an additional layer of abstraction over aforementioned unstructured 4D representations is an important future research direction.